IainLC/Mini-Linter/README.md

 # Mini-Linter
-iterating over arrays to improve the quality of a paragraph.
+OLD PROJECT: Iterating over arrays to improve the quality of a paragraph.
 Similar to functions offered by word processing software.

 App link: local only